nuochenpku/nuochenpku.github.io/_pages/about.md

 Indeed, my works now are focusing on **dialogue** and **cross-lingual language understanding**.
 I also have some experiences in designing or pre-trainig large language models, including chinese, English and multi-lingual.
 I am  familiar with speech and audio processing (a little, LOL)

 # News
-* Servered as PC of ACL 2023.
+* Servered as PC member of ACL 2023.
 * Harry-Potter-Dialogue-Dataset is open-sourced [[PDF]](https://arxiv.org/abs/2211.06869), [[Code]](https://github.com/nuochenpku/Harry-Potter-Dialogue-Dataset), [[Dataset]](https://github.com/nuochenpku/Harry-Potter-Dialogue-Dataset)
 * **Invited Talk** at Shanghai University Of Engineering Science and Donghua University (10/2022)
 * **Excellent Graduation Thesis of Peking University**